tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-26-frameworks.md

 *But how exactly do you teach clients how to see?*

 The answer is frameworks.
-Douglas Hofstadter claims analogy is the core of cognition{% include tufte-sn.html id="analogy" content="If you want to dive down this rabbit hole there's a lengthy but very approachable piece here: <a href='http://worrydream.com/refs/Hofstadter%20-%20Analogy%20as%20the%20Core%20of%20Cognition.pdf'>analogy as the core of cognition</a> (PDF)." %} and I’d say that frameworks are the core of cognition for organizations.
+Douglas Hofstadter claims *analogy is the core of cognition*{% include tufte-sn.html id="analogy" content="If you want to dive down this rabbit hole there's a lengthy but very approachable piece here: <a href='http://worrydream.com/refs/Hofstadter%20-%20Analogy%20as%20the%20Core%20of%20Cognition.pdf'>analogy as the core of cognition</a> (PDF)." %} and I’d stretch that to say *frameworks are the core of cognition for organizations*.

 A good framework is a tool for thinking.
 A shared mental model of a situation is powerful and deeply transformative, especially at the management layer where they spend most of their time in abstractions.

 To be successful a good framework needs to be simple, true and co-created:

-Simple because it needs to be easy to reference and talk about without having to explain it True because it needs to be the right way of thinking about a situation - not just sound nice Co-created with the client to ensure they have ownership and buy-in
+- Simple because it needs to be easy to reference and talk about without having to explain it
+- True because it needs to be the right way of thinking about a situation - not just sound nice
+- Co-created with the client to ensure they have ownership and buy-in

 Off the shelf frameworks have a hard time meeting any of these three goals, and in particular can be dangerous when applied to the wrong problem.
 And it’s only recently that I really began to understand why existing generic frameworks like “jobs to be done” don’t meet my needs.